Documentation

 pip install -e ".[all]"

 On Python 3.14, spaCy and pyarrow do not yet have prebuilt wheels.
 The core tool works without them.
-The regex-based entity extractor and JSON/CSV exporters handle everything you need for v0.1.
+The regex-based entity extractor and all exporters (JSON, CSV, Parquet, Airtable) handle everything you need for v0.2.

 Quick Start